tunai/hybrid-boat-detection/README.md

 <img height="171px" width="340px" align="right" src="https://i.imgur.com/r7IpzX8.jpg">

-### Robust Detection of Marine Vessels From Visual Time Series
+### Size-invariant Detection of Marine Vessels from Visual Time Series

-This repo contains the implementation of our work: **Robust Detection of Marine Vessels From Visual Time Series**, by Tunai Porto Marques *et al.*, accepted for presentation at the 2021 Winter Conference on Applications of Computer Vision (WACV, January 5-9, 2021).
+This repo contains the implementation of our work: **Size-invariant Detection of Marine Vessels from Visual Time Series**, by Tunai Porto Marques *et al.*, accepted for presentation at the 2021 Winter Conference on Applications of Computer Vision (WACV, January 5-9, 2021).
 The camera-ready version of the manuscript will be released soon.

 If the software provided proves to be useful to your work, please cite its related publication: